gardener/documentation/website/documentation/getting-started/observability/_index.md

 **Fluentbit**

-Fluentbit runs as a daemonset on each Seed node.
+Fluentbit runs as a daemonset on each seed node.
 It scrapes logs of the kubernetes control plane components, like apiserver or etcd.

 It also gets logs of the Gardener deployed components like machine-controller-manager or the cluster autoscaler, which is useful when finding out why nodes got created or have been replaced.